Legal technology: Document automation

 Legal technology companies such as LegalZoom and Rocket Lawyer provide consumers and small businesses with document automation services.
 Document drafting is rules-based legal work and drafts of legal documents, such as contracts and the documents required for company formation, can be reliably generated through an interactive website.
 LegalZoom and Rocket Lawyer can assemble the full range of legal documents required in the United States to be filed in court for official record or court proceedings.
 Document automation service assemble legal documents out of templates with fill-in-blanks.
 The legal document is interactively assembled via a question and answer program, where the user is responding to queries.
 Law firms have access to a range of document automation services on a subscription basis.
 Lawyers can automate their own templates or pay to access prefabricated templates.
 Since the 1970s more than 65 legal document automation services have been commercially available to lawyers.
 Well established document automation services for lawyers include ContractExpress and HotDocs.

 Template based document automation works best for contracts that use boilerplate clause, model contracts or standard clauses.
 The integration of predictive analytics allows for predictive contracting, where the drafter is provided with statistical information about the likelihood that a nonstandard clause will be subject to litigation or adverse judicial interpretation.
 Contract analytics services provided by LexPredict and Bloomberg L.P. use natural language processing (NLP) tools to find unique clauses in contracts by identifying statistical patterns within language syntax.

 There have been attempts to improve the design of contracts, which have traditionally been seen as documents by lawyers for lawyers.
 Suggested improvements to the design of contracts have considered how contracts could convey more information visually, more directly address business needs, and improve relationships between the parties of a contract.
 Scholars have suggested the use of so-called self-executing contracts, where the terms of the contract are automatically updated by a computer using predefined rules.
 A further step would be the generation of a machine-readable representation of the contract that could be used in other automated processes such as contract lifecycle management.

 Recent commentary in the legal AI field has emphasized that the success of agentic systems in contract review depends less on autonomy and more on producing verifiable, trustworthy outputs that legal teams can rely on.
+Recent commentary has also examined the emergence of generative AI tools designed for non-attorney users, which aim to assist with the preparation of standardized legal documents and preliminary legal materials without direct attorney involvement.